cs31415/cs31415.github.io/writings/Phoenix Diary.md

 It opens up then after San Bernardino.
 We call and talk to Tatha Patis.
 Kamini orders food from Woodlands - palak paneer, mixed veg curry and aloo paratha.
 We pick up food and finally arrive home around 8:15pm.

-Random thoughts of the day:
+Thoughts of the day:

 - Random mountains and hills along the route don’t get much love.
-Some mountains like Everest and half dome get all the attention.
-Those unknown mountains and hills are still very much real.
+Some mountains like Everest and Half Dome get all the attention.
+The unknown mountains and hills are just as real.
 The sun rises and sets over them just as much as the celebrity mountains.

-- We transported our atoms into a different physical reality - Phoenix, Sedona.
-They are as real as Simi Valley.
-They are the default reality for someone just like Simi Valley is ours.
-A strange coincidence served to illustrate this.
-When Kamini was picking up food from Woodlands, she came across someone who was also picking up food.
-They happened to have done the inverse trip from us.
-They were visiting Los Angeles from Phoenix.
+- We transported our atoms into a different physical reality - Phoenix and Sedona.
+They are just as real as Simi Valley - the default reality for someone just like Simi Valley is ours.
+A strange coincidence illustrated this.
+When Kamini was at Woodlands, she came across someone who was also picking up food.
+They happened to have done the inverse trip - they were visiting Los Angeles from Phoenix.